Joomla Extensions

 You can use this link in your hosting party's system which handles cronjobs.

-If you cannot set up a cronjob on your hosting package or you do not know what the correct settings are then I recommend using https://cron-job.org.
+If you can't set up a cronjob on your hosting package or don't know what the right settings are, I recommend using https://cron-job.org.

 Through the website cron-job.org you can run simple cronjobs through a free account.

-After you create a free account, you can create cronjobs.
+After creating a free account, you can create cronjobs.

 Enter a title.